jackw01/arduino-pid-autotuner/README.md

     tuner.setLoopInterval(loopInterval);

     // Set the output range
-    // These are the maximum and minimum possible output values of whatever you are
+    // These are the minimum and maximum possible output values of whatever you are
-    // using to control the system (analogWrite is 0-255) tuner.setOutputRange(0, 255);
+    // using to control the system (Arduino analogWrite, for example, is 0-255) tuner.setOutputRange(0, 255);

     // Set the Ziegler-Nichols tuning mode